s520250/streaming-03-rabbitmq/README.md

 1. Read v1_emit_message.py (and the tutorial)
 1. Run the file.

-You'll need to fix an error in the program to get it to run.
-Once it runs and finishes, we can reuse the terminal.
+You'll need to fix an error in the program to get it to run. (error = pika module not found; solution: installed pika) Once it runs and finishes, we can reuse the terminal.

 ## Version 1 - Execute the Consumer/Listener